 Engage in a personal purification ritual, whether it’s a relaxing bath with herbs or a mindful meditation.
 Reflect on letting go of old energies and welcoming the freshness of the approaching spring.

-Create an Imbolc altar
+Create an Imbolc Altar

 If you like, you can update your altar with symbols of Imbolc, such as snowdrops, candles and representations of the sun.
 Arrange items in groups of three, honouring the Triple Goddess or the triad of Maiden, Mother and Crone.
 Alternatively, you could create a mini Imbolc altar on a plate or tray.

-Nature walk and clean-up
+Nature Walk and Clean-up

 Take a stroll in nature to observe the subtle signs of spring.
 Participate in a local clean-up, picking up litter to honour the Earth’s awakening and to prepare for the upcoming growth.